Lobby group wants EU to cut telcos' copper network fees

 "European consumers and competitors should not have to pay excessive prices to dominant operators," ECTA Chairman Tom Ruhan said in a statement.

-Ruhan said another option was to channel the money into a fund available for other potential investors in open fiber networks.
+Ruhan said another option was to channel the money into a fund available for other potential investors in open fibre networks.

-Former state-owned telecoms operators such as Deutsche Telekom AG (DTEGn.DE), Telefonica SA (TEF.MC), France Telecom SA FTE.PA and Telecom Italia SpA (TLIT.MI) inherited copper-based networks when they were privatized in the 1990s.
+Former state-owned telecoms operators such as Deutsche Telekom AG, Telefonica SA, France Telecom SA and Telecom Italia SpA inherited copper-based networks when they were privatised in the 1990s.

 EU Telecoms Commissioner Neelie Kroes said last month operators were too comfortable with their old systems and had little interest in spending heavily to install fibre networks.